FAQs about Employee Reporting Obligations

 Medium

-Sexual Misconduct Policy and Reporting
+Sex-Based Misconduct Policy and Reporting

-The University of Illinois is committed to combating sexual misconduct.
-As such, you should know that faculty and staff members are required to report any instances of sexual misconduct—which also includes dating violence, domestic violence, and stalking—to the University’s Title IX Office.
-What this means is that as your instructor, I am required to report any incidents of sexual misconduct that are directly reported to me, or of which I am somehow made aware.
+The University of Illinois is committed to combating sex-based misconduct.
+As such, you should know that faculty and staff members are required to report any instances of sex-based misconduct—which also includes dating violence, domestic violence, and stalking—to the University’s Title IX Office.
+What this means is that as your instructor, I am required to report any incidents of sex-based misconduct that are directly reported to me, or of which I am somehow made aware.
 When a report is received, an individual with the Title IX Office reaches out to provide information about rights and options, including accommodations, support services, the campus disciplinary process, and law enforcement options.

 There is an exception to this reporting requirement about which you should be aware.
 A list of the designated University employees who, as counselors, confidential advisors, and medical professionals, do not have this reporting responsibility and can maintain confidentiality, can be found here: wecare.illinois.edu/resources/students/#confidential.